 Of course, all these measures go hand in hand with the collaboration of visitors and their attention to the instructions in order to contribute to the collective well-being.

 As with all public outings at the moment and despite all the health measures implemented at the Ecomuseum Zoo, there is no "risk zero" at this time.
-It is everyone's responsibility to follow the measures in place, to comply with the cough etiquette and to wash their hands frequently to reduce the risk to a minimum.
+It is everyone's responsibility to follow the measures in place, to comply with the cough etiquette and to wear the mask in all indoor sections to reduce the risk to a minimum.

-Wearing a mask is mandatory inside the main pavilion of the Ecomuseum Zoo, as required by the provincial regulations in force since July 18th.
+Wearing a mask is mandatory inside the main pavilion of the Ecomuseum Zoo, as required by the provincial regulations currently in force.
 Wearing a mask is not obligatory on the outdoor pathways, while making sure to respect physical distancing between families.

 We have not had an officially confirmed case.
 Of course, it is impossible to be 100% certain that we had no cases on our premisses since it is possible to be a carrier of the virus while being asymptomatic.
 However, rest assured that the Ecomuseum Zoo has very strict sanitary measures in places to reduce the risk of contagion to a minimum.nimum.